Mawashi: During competition

 For top ranked professional rikishi (known as sekitori), the mawashi is made of silk and comes in a variety of colours.
 It is approximately 30 ft in length when unwrapped, about 2 ft wide and weighs about 8 to 11 lb.
 It is wrapped several times around the rikishi and fastened in the back by a large knot.
 A series of stiffened silk fronds of matching colour called sagari (下がり) are inserted into the front of the mawashi.
 Their number varies from 13 to 25, and is always an odd number.
-They mark out the only part of the mawashi that it is illegal to grab on to: the vertical part covering the sumotori's groin, and if the sagari fall out during competition the gyōji (referee) will throw them from the ring at the first opportunity.
+They mark out the only part of the mawashi that it is illegal to grab on to: the vertical part covering the sumotori's groin, and if the sagari fall out during competition the gyōji (referee) throws them from the ring at the first opportunity.

-Many rikishi are superstitious and will change the color of their mawashi to change their luck.
-Sometimes a poor performance will cause them to change colors for the next tournament, or even during a tournament, in an attempt to change their luck for the better.
-An example of this was done by Ōnoshō during the 2020 July tournament, when, after several losses in a row, he decided to change from crimson to dark gray.
+Many rikishi are superstitious and change the color of their mawashi to change their luck.
+Sometimes a poor performance causes them to change colors for the next tournament, or even during a tournament, to improve their luck. Ōnoshō did this during the 2020 July tournament, when, after several losses in a row, he changed from crimson to dark gray.

 Sekitori in white cotton training mawashi.

 During training

 Sekitori only wear the silk mawashi during competitive bouts either during ranking tournaments or touring displays.
-During training, a heavy white cotton mawashi is worn.
-For senior sekitori in the top two divisions, this belt is coloured white, and it is worn with one end distinctively looped at the front.
-Sagari are not worn during training.
+During training, wrestlers wear a heavy white cotton mawashi.
+Senior sekitori in the top two divisions wear a white mashi with one end distinctively looped at the front.
+Wrestlers do not wear a Sagari during training.